cjlh/kuka-rsi-ros-interface/README.md

 ```

 ### Launching
-To launch the `kuka_rsi_ros_interface` node with the configuration file as above, simply run the following command:
+To launch the `kuka_rsi_ros_interface` node with the configuration file as above, simply run the following command in the terminal:

 ```
-roslaunch kuka_rsi_ros_interface_core start.launch
+$ roslaunch kuka_rsi_ros_interface_core start.launch
 ```

 This will load the contents of `config.yaml` to the ROS Parameter Server and launch the node (it will also launch the ROS Master if it is not already running).